We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 The SIM Card (Subscriber Identification Module) is the brains of the phone that defines your phone number and your primary carrier (if you buy a foreign SIM card you will have a local number in that country).
 In many countries, you can rent or buy a "SIM Card" for your phone.
 It is often associated with a "package" of minutes, messages, and megabytes of data with that carrier.
 With an unlocked phone it takes about a minute to install and activate the SIM card.

 On a trip to Portugal a few years ago, we found a great plan from Vodafone, intended for an iPad tablet, but it works in the iPhone as well.
 One week, 12 Gigabytes of high speed data, for about $12, available in the airport on arrival.
 We installed it and used my phone to look up data (restaurant menus, museum hours, Uber reservations, and "follow the blue dot" on maps).
 There was no voice service on that "tablet" data-only plan, but it did everything else.
-(Of course, Skype and WhatsApp provide voice over the data network.)
+(Of course, Skype and WhatsApp provide free voice calls anywhere on the world over the data network.)
 Jenny left her phone in Airplane Mode but turned on WiFi so was able to place and receive calls using the free international WiFi technique above when in the hotel.

 In our recent trip to Amsterdam, we found a plan from Lebara (available in convenience stores) for €10 that gives you a gigabyte of high speed data for 30 days, with a free SIM card.
 (If you check your balance it will say zero, since you have no money available towards voice and text services.)
 They would like you to "add on" voice and text message services, but you can buy or ignore those "privileges, as you wish."